Regularization and Cross-Validation

 - you are running a reproducible pipeline with fixed hyperparameters

-In this mode, train(...) returns None because no candidate grid is
+In this mode, train(...) returns None because no validation run is

 Cross-Validated Search